jpweber/valet/README.md

 request hits http server.
 - first api existence is checked
+- if we know about this api end point is it reachable?
 - performed concurrently
 	- request is authorized
 	- rate limits checked